Statement of personal experience with mental illness

 • Dysfunctional family patterns run in cycles and tend to repeat if not acknowledged and overcome in a healthy manner.

 • People in dysfunctional families tend to shift blame to other people and deny personal responsibility for their actions.
-An example of this would be a husband who is unfaithful to his wife and attempts to shift blame for his unfaithfulness onto the wife's imperfections.

-1. Have a willingness to change,
+1. Have a willingness to change.

-2. Pray, study, and seek God's help,
+2. Pray, study, and seek God's help.

-3. Be humble and accept that I'm not always right,
+3. Be humble and accept that I'm not always right.

-4. Seek wise counseling,
+4. Seek wise counseling.

 Sincerely,